WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 ### BLAST exercise <a name="blast_exercise"></a>

-Use WormBase ParaSite BLAST to find out the identity of this gene, and which species it belongs to.
+Use WormBase ParaSite BLAST to find out the identity of this sequence, and which species it belongs to.
 Does it have any close hits in other genomes?
+Try BLASTing against both cDNA and a genomic DNA databases.
+What kind of sequence is this?

 ```
 TTTGCAGATGCTTCTCCCTTCAAACTTGACGACGTCAACATTAATGACGTCATCATCAGA